Celebrating Hanukkah from Jerusalem to Greensboro

 But latkes are only one of the traditional foods popular in Israel, a country to which immigrants came not only from Eastern Europe (Ashkenazi Jews), but from countries like Morocco, Iraq, and Yemen.
 The Mizrahi or Sephardi community, which makes up half of Israeli society, has food traditions unlike Ashkenazi Jews, who are the majority of the US Jewish community.

-sfenjDelicious fried doughnuts, called sufganiyot, are the most popular Israeli Hanukkah treat.
+Delicious fried doughnuts, called sufganiyot, are the most popular Israeli Hanukkah treat.
 Bakeries throughout the country display piles of fragrant rounds of fried dough, filled with jam, chocolate spread, or other sweet delights, and topped with powdered sugar.
 Sfenj, which somewhat resembles the sugar-topped funnel cakes served at the State Fair, is a traditional Moroccan treat popular for the holiday, and which most American Jews – let alone non-Jews – have never heard of.

-My Kurdish former mother-in-law would always cook up steaming platters of not only potato latkes, but carrot and leek fritters, which were traditional in her ancestral hometown of Zahko.
+My Kurdish former mother-in-law would always cook up steaming platters of not only potato latkes but carrot and leek fritters, which were traditional in her ancestral hometown of Zahko.
 Iranian or Persian Jews fry an herb and egg pancake called kuku sabzi, and Yemenites prepare the sugary syrup-coated donut called zalabiya.

 These treats are hard to come by here in North Carolina, so I always make my own.
 After 14 years in Israel, and as the mother of children of Kurdish descent, it is part of my celebration of Hanukkah to fry donuts and fritters.
 (Recipes to follow)

-When I moved to North Carolina I was shocked to discover than in the 14 years since I had been away, the use of an electric menorah had become popular – probably because of the Jewish minority here, and the ubiquitous Christmas lights.
+When I moved to North Carolina I was shocked to discover that in the 14 years since I had been away, the use of an electric menorah had become popular – probably because of the Jewish minority here, and the ubiquitous Christmas lights.

 In fact, the Hanukkah experience in the US today is influenced strongly by its calendrical proximity to Christmas.
 In Israel, and throughout the world, children do receive Hanukkah gelt (coins) made out of chocolate.
-Gift giving is also becoming increasingly popular, but not quite like here.
-Just as Christmas has become a holiday of presents, and the season of gift-giving replaced the religious value of the holiday for many American Christians, this had influenced American Jews.
+Gift-giving is also becoming increasingly popular, but not quite like here.
+Just as Christmas has become a holiday of presents, and the season of gift-giving replaced the religious value of the holiday for many American Christians, this influenced American Jews.
 The feelings of good cheer and holiday gift-giving have become an important part of the Hanukkah celebration.
 And so I give my children one small gift every night of Hanukkah – directly after candle lighting – because we are American now.

 But when we play the traditional game of dreidel in our home, the top we spin still proclaims nes gadol haya po – a great miracle happened here, because I want to bring the traditions of my children’s birth country into my North Carolinian house.
 I want them to experience the joy of an Israeli Hanukkah, even as we live in Greensboro, North Carolina.